LGBTQ culture in San Francisco: 19th century

 These transient and diverse populations thrust into a relatively anarchic environment were less likely to conform to social conventions.
 For example, with an unbalanced gender ratio, men often assumed roles conventionally assigned to women in social and domestic settings.
 Cross-gender dress and same-sex dancing were prevalent at city masquerade balls where some men assumed the traditional role of women going so far as to wear female attire.
 In her study "Arresting dress, cross-dressing in 19th-century San Francisco", Clare Sears also describes numerous cases of women who donned men's clothing in public spaces for increased social and economic freedom, safety, and gender-progressive experimentation.

 The late 1800s saw a shift in the demographics of the city along with new social and political attitudes.
 Anti-vice campaigns emerged to target prostitution along with the criminalization of perceived gender transgressions including outlawing cross-dressing in 1863.
-Cross-dressing laws and public decency laws continued to influence LGBT culture and its interactions with law enforcement well into the 20th century.
+Cross-dressing laws and public decency laws continued to influence LGBTQ culture and its interactions with law enforcement well into the 20th century.
 This political shift resulted in San Francisco's queer culture reemerging in bars, nightclubs, and entertainment of the Barbary Coast, removed from policing and control.
 Through the 1890s to 1907, the Barbary Coast, San Francisco's early red-light district located on Pacific Avenue, featured same-sex prostitution and female impersonators who served male clientele.